 I would like to take the opporitunity to follow up with my original post.
 Because of the dollar amounts thrown at me in the beginning I felt that the dealership was possibly trying to take advantage of me.
 I did some outreach and as it was explianed to me, there is three entities involved.

 After my desperate attempts for Honda to make this a better than negative experience I spoke with the service folks with no heavy hands.
-They seemed egar to find a way to make the service less painful and claim that they were able to push some assistance through from Honda Care to relief me from 25% of the total service bill.
-So, they did a new water pump, all new belts (including the timing belt), the engine head went to a machine shop for testing, testing came back OK but they resurfaced the head, oil change, coolant flush, washed my car and eat the rental car rate (35/day for a week) for $1,300+.
+They seemed eager to find a way to make the service less painful and claim that they were able to push some assistance through from Honda Care to relief me from 25% of the total service bill.
+So, they did a new water pump, all new belts (including the timing belt), the engine head went to a machine shop for testing, testing came back okay but they resurfaced the head, oil change, coolant flush, washed my car and eat the rental car rate (thirty five/day for a week) for $1,300, 00.

 I have had my car for little over a week and I still smell coolant.
-WTF!
-Besides that everything else is A OK.
+Besides that everything else is a okay.
 Yes!
 I can go out start the car and kick on the defrost and watch the frost melt minutes after the car has been running, again.